ArthurDotSaito/async-await-lib/README.md

 no context, so we just need to execute the `Action` itself.
 If there's a context, so we need to execute the `Action` with the context, and we do this with the `ExecutionContext.Run()` method.

+# Task

+Unfortunately, the threads in `SThreadPool` class are all long running threads, so they never finish.
+They are always doing two things: Executing a action or waiting for a action to be added to the `BlockingCollection`.
+So there's no way to Join the threads.